Art. 1 – Name, headquarters, term

 Art.
 4 – Members

 - Any natural or legal person who accepts the objectives of the association and who pays the annual fee can become a member of the Association.
 The fee amount is determined by the General Assembly.

 - The Committee decides on the admission of new members and on the exclusion of members for cause.

-- Each member, whether individual or corporate, has one vote at the General Assembly.
+- Every member, whether individual or corporate, has one vote at the General Assembly.

 - Membership is automatically lost due to non payment of dues for two consecutive years.
 A final reminder is sent to the member reminding them that unpaid contributions remain payable.

 Art.
 5 – Financial Resources